 In this commercial from the later part of the eighties, we see world-famous Chef Paul Prudhomme making some of the food that made him famous AND enjoying an ice-cold Pepsi.
-I never saw this commercial as a kid, because it is one of those wonderful targeted pieces of advertising, the “regional” commercial.
+I never saw this commercial as a kid.
+It is one of those wonderful targeted pieces of advertising, the “regional” commercial.
 The target here?
-“The South”.
+“The South” and its “Southern Generation”.

 Specifically this seems to be focusing on New Orleans.
 Which invites the follow-up question.
 Did they make even more targeting sub-regional commercials for other areas of the American South?
 Did those commercials feature regionalisms that would make sense to their constituents or was the zydeco music and food of New Orleans enough to convince a person in Georgia or Arkansas to switch to Pepsi?
 I did some searching and found nothing, but I would like to think that those ads are floating around somewhere.
 If you grew up in an area that was part of the Southern Generation and remember a different ad, or saw this one, I would love to hear about it.

 Besides the New Orleans focused stuff.
 We do get a mention of the now extinct 3 liter bottle.
 For those not aware of the existence of this monster, you missed out on a real problematic product.
 Besides being too huge to fit in places you stored your 2 liters in the fridge, it also presented you with a volume of liquid that once opened began to degrade rapidly enough that you are left with a reduced carbonated mess unless you drink 3 liters of soda within 48 hours.
 No matter how tight I made that giant cap, it never seemed to last longer than that.
 Oh well, I digress.